cert-manager/website/content/en/docs/faq/acme.md

 ---

 When requesting ACME certificates, cert-manager will create `Order` and `Challenges` to complete the request.
-As such, there is more resources to investigate and debug if there is a problem during the process.
+As such, there are more resources to investigate and debug if there is a problem during the process.

 TODO: add link to orders and challenges concepts page